how to build a low-code MVP

-And now, let’s see how using low-code platforms and tools can augment your MVP development process.
+Now, let’s see how using low-code platforms and tools can augment your low-code MVP development process.

 No need for extensive engineering skills

-According to Gartner’s 2021 research, over half of low-code users will be non-technical by 2025.
-This isn’t surprising since low-code tools replace hand-coding with visual drag-and-drop features.
-Their simplicity allows entrepreneurs and industry professionals without engineering skills to participate in the development, which is great because now you can weave your domain expertise into the product.
+According to Gartner’s research, over half of low-code users will be non-technical by 2025.
+Low-code tools replace hand-coding with drag-and-drop features, allowing entrepreneurs and industry professionals without engineering skills to participate in the development.

 Higher efficiency

 Sophisticated low-code platforms can even be used to build custom apps with complex business logic.
-Gartner even predicts that 65% of development functions will be done using low-code tools by 2024.
+In 2024, it’s expected that 75% of large enterprises will utilize at least four low-code development tools for both IT and citizen development projects.

 Reduced cost

-Low-code helps 84% of enterprises reduce their costs.
-It allows companies to spend less money hiring professional development teams, cloud specialists, and other technical jobs.
-They also don’t need to invest in expensive hardware infrastructure, development software, and licenses.
+Low-code helps 87% of enterprises reduce development costs.
+It allows companies to spend less money hiring professional development teams, while saving on hardware infrastructure, development software, and licenses.
+In other words, these tools let you build your low-code MVP with less effort and, consequently, fewer investment.

 Improved scalability